 When you submit an enquiry, we create your own personal stag do area.
 You can view and edit your event, invite guests, see who paid what and when, get maps, directions and a whole host of other things to make your life simple!

-Prague in a nutshell
+Your Prague Stag Do in a nutshell

 Eating in Prague

 Czech food is best described as hearty, rustic fare, cooked to provide comfort during Central Europe’s bitterly cold winters.
 Traditional restaurants can be found as central asStare Mesto (Old Town), serving piping-hotbeef goulashandsvickova: sirloin steak steeped in double cream, with pillow-softhouskove knedliky(bread dumplings).

 WanderingWenceslas Squareis best done with somegrilovane klobasy(grilled sausages) andsmazeny syr(deep-fried cheese), which can be bought for pocket change from local street vendors.